Skip to content

 The real cost of filing bankruptcy

-The filing fees you see online are only a fraction of actual bankruptcy costs.
-The federal court filing fee for Chapter 7 is $338 and for Chapter 13 is $313 — but attorney fees, credit counseling, debtor education, and in Chapter 13 the three-to-five-year plan payments dwarf those numbers.
-A typical Chapter 7 case runs $1,500–$3,500 all-in.
-A typical Chapter 13 runs $4,000–$7,500 in attorney fees alone, plus 36–60 months of plan payments.
+Federal filing fees — $338 Chapter 7, $313 Chapter 13 — are a fraction of actual bankruptcy cost.
+Attorney fees, credit counseling, debtor education, and in Chapter 13 the three-to-five-year plan payments dwarf the filing fee.
+A typical Chapter 7 runs $1,500–$3,500 all-in.
+A typical Chapter 13 runs $4,000–$7,500 in attorney fees alone, plus 36–60 months of plan payments from disposable income.

 Chapter 7 vs Chapter 13 at a glance